 When Mother Learned to Drive

-It was perhaps just one small step for womankind, but my Mother became a hero to me when she got her driver’s license.
+It was just one small step for womankind, but my mother became a hero to me when she got her driver’s license.

-Maybe not all men were adverse to their wives learning to drive, but plenty of them were.
-In the 1930s, the family car was unquestionably the property of the husband and very few families had more than one vehicle.
-It was probably a “power thing,” but many men didn’t see any need for their wives attaining such freedom.
+In the 1930s, not all men were averse to their wives learning to drive, but plenty of them were.
+Back then, the family car was unquestionably the property of the husband, and very few families had more than one vehicle.
+It was probably a power thing, but many men didn’t see any need for their wives to attain such freedom.
 Goodness, not long before, womenfolk had revolted and bobbed their beautiful hair!

-Dad had a late model Nash car of which he was very proud.
+Dad had a late-model Nash car of which he was very proud.
 Unfortunately, the “garage” was merely a converted former railroad car barn.
 Not only did the back of the car stick through the doors by a foot, making it impossible to lock the building, but the structure was so narrow one could not open the car door to get out!
 Dad got permission to cut a door into the side of the building.
-It was still pretty tricky to drive the Nash in, or back it out, however.
+It was still pretty tricky to drive the Nash in or back it out.

 Dad was not a cruel man, but it was obvious that he wasn’t about to teach Mother to drive.
-She was not a terribly assertive woman, so I was a bit amazed when I discovered that she waited ’til Dad was sleeping, then she “borrowed” the car keys and drove all over the city!
+She was not a terribly assertive woman, so I was a bit amazed when I discovered that she waited ’til Dad was sleeping, “borrowed” the car keys, and drove all over the city!

-Of course it was against the law for an unlicensed driver to do this.
-Still, Mother drove up and down hills, shifted up and down in gears, practiced parking, stopping and starting and, in free daytime moments, studied her driver’s manual.
+Of course, it was against the law for an unlicensed driver to do this.
+Still, Mother drove up and down hills, shifted gears up and down, practiced parking, stopping, and starting, and, in free daytime moments, studied her driver’s manual.

 When she returned, turning off the car lights as she drove into the driveway, one can only imagine how she felt.
-Would “he” be awake and justifiably angry?
+Would he be awake and justifiably angry?
 Would I have awakened and called out for her?
-Once I accidentally found out what was going on, I would stay awake until I heard the car returning safely, but Dad slept the sleep of the just every night.
+Once I accidentally found out what was going on, I stayed awake until I heard the car returning safely, but Dad slept the sleep of the just every night.

-Without even meaning to, Mother taught me that females were NOT secondhand citizens and, I decided, anyone with a little gumption could achieve her goals!
+Without even meaning to, Mother taught me that females were NOT secondhand citizens.
+I decided that anyone with a little gumption could achieve her goals!

 Originally published as HeroicStories #55 on Sep 7, 1999